-To speak to an officer in person please come to our department at the corner of 15th and Flint.
-If you come in after 5:00 pm please press the call button on the right as you walk in the door and a dispatcher will assist you.
+To speak to an officer in person please come to our department at 1010 E. Ivinson in the first floor of the parking garage.
+If you come after 5 pm, please approach the window and a dispatcher will assist you.